-In this post I will go through some common authentication mechanisms that are used with Django REST Framework (DRF).
+In this post I will go through some common authentication mechanisms that are used in Django REST Framework (DRF).
 Some of these methods are included in DRF, and the others are custom authentication packages that implement popular schemes not included in DRF.
 We will go through how each scheme works and when it should be used.
 I have also included some resources for learning how to implement each.

-But before we dig in, we need to look at how authentication works in DRF.
+Before we dig in, we need to look at how authentication works in DRF.

 Authentication in Django REST Framework

 Authentication is a way for your service to determine whether the user is who they claim to be.
 When that is determined, your service can check whether they are allowed to access certain information.

 In DRF, authentication is the first check that happens upon receiving a request.
 All other checks (like permissions, throttling, etc) are done afterwards.
 You can have several ways of authenticating users for the same API service, each used for a different type of client.
 You can set your API’s authentication schemes globally in your setting file: